Indonesia: COVID cases surge as 'pandemic fatigue' sets in | DW | 23.06.2021

 Health Minister Budi Gunadi said in a recent press conference that about 90% of isolation beds for COVID patients in Jakarta have already been occupied.

-Hospital occupancy rates have soared to over 75% even other hard-hit areas like the Kudus district in Central Java Province.
+Soaring cases have also been putting increasing pressure on the health system in other hard-hit areas like the Kudus district in Central Java Province.

 As a result, exhausted doctors and health care workers have been urging the government to impose stricter measures to curb the virus' spread.